dpaez/gyes/README.md

 ## Description

 Endpoint module for the plusultra platform.
-It handles from connection to modality creation passing through the web app logic.
+It handles everything from connection to modality creation passing through the web app logic.
 It is made to be used on both sides (server and client if needed).

 ## Usage example